haroonawanofficial/IDORSeeker/readme.md

 6. **Open Source Contribution**: Developers and security enthusiasts can contribute to the open-source community by enhancing the tool's functionality and expanding its capabilities.

+# F.A.Q.
+What to look in IDOR

+1. Anything that refers directly to an internal object, leading to unauthorized access to data or resources, that could be open redirects; passwords and log files; any senitive resources of documents; all of lead to IDOR vulnerability.